 What is a Funeral Program?

-The family usually prepares the information for the funeral program.
-They may work with the funeral home or church to create the funeral program, or they may use funeral program template from Elegant Memorials to create and personize their funeral program on their own computer and printer.
+The family usually gathers and prepares the information for the funeral program.
+They may work with the funeral home, church or graphic designer to create it, or they may use funeral program template from Elegant Memorials to create unique, beautiful and personalized custom funeral programs on their own computer and home printer.

 The Order of Service is the next key section of the funeral program.
-This is the part of the funeral program that outlines the order of events for the service.
+This is the section of the funeral program that outlines the order of events for the memorial service.
 The information in this section of the funeral program will be greatly effected by the cultural and religious beliefs of the deceased.
 If the service will is run by religious clergy, it may be best to contact your religious officiates.
-The funeral director will also have information, and may be able to provide you with a "typical" service outline for your funeral program.
+The funeral director will also have information, and may be able to provide you with a sample of a "typical" service outline for your funeral program.

 A typical, religious-based Order of Service in a funeral program may contain the following: a musical prelude, processional, prayers, Song (Hymn of Comfort), Funeral Readings (Scripture, Poem, Prayer, Old Testament, and New Testament), Acknowledgements, Cards & Condolences, Obituary Reading, Eulogy, Final Viewing, Benediction, Recessional, and Interment or Committal location.

-A more secular-based order of service may have secular music, song, favorite poems or quotes, eulogies and tributes, and impromptu comments made by friends and family.
-You can get more information on funeral order of service wording on this website.
+A more secular-based memorial order of service may have popular music, song, favorite poems or quotes, eulogies and tributes, and impromptu comments made by friends and family.
+You can get more information on funeral order of service wording on the Elegatn Memorials website.
+You can also check out a funeral program sample for ideas.

 For more details on obituaries, see "How to Write an Obituary", Sample Obituaries and Newspaper Obituaries.